jasny/persist-core/docs/index.md

 * [Jasny\DB\Mongo][] extends the [MongoDB PHP library][]
 * [Jasny\DB\REST][] extends [Guzzle][] for datasources implementing [REST][]

+## Introduction

+A [Connection][] can be used to used to load and store data from the database.
+Jasny DB doesn't abstract a connection object, so the exact use differs per implementation.

+An [Entity][] is a representation of "thing" in your application, like a user, product, article, etc. A data representation of the entity is stored in the database, so the entity can be loaded.
+An entity SHOULD only be concerned with business logic and SHOULD NOT hold any database specific logic.

+An [Entity set][] is a collection of entities, similar to an array entities.
+The only difference is that has methods to interact with all entities in the set at once, rather than needed to loop through them.

+A [Data mapper][] is the bridge between the connection object and the entity.
+It's responsible for loading data from the database and creating an entity.
+It's also responsible for turning an entity into data, so it can be stored in the database.

+A [Filter][] is used by the data mapper to turn filter conditions into database logic, like an SQL query.

 [Jasny\DB\MySQL]: https://github.com/jasny/db-mysql
 [mysqli]: http://php.net/mysqli
 [Jasny\DB\Mongo]: https://github.com/jasny/db-mongo
 [MongoDB PHP library]: https://github.com/mongodb/mongo-php-library
 [Jasny\DB\REST]: https://github.com/jasny/db-rest
 [REST]: https://en.wikipedia.org/wiki/Representational_state_transfer

+[Connection]: connection/index.md
+[Entity]: entity/index.md
+[Data mapper]: data-mapper/index.md
+[Filter]: filter/index.md

 ---